 The biochemical strands, the substance of the web, are some of the strongest most resilient materials on the planet.
 The Spider’s eight legs also represent the eight directions that qualify space.

-In the ancient world spiders was considered an attribute of the great goddess, the tireless Weaver of Time who sits at her loom, sending out strands in an alternating pattern that becomes the fabric of space.
+In the ancient world spiders were considered an attribute of the great goddess, the tireless Weaver of Time, who sits at her loom, sending out strands in an alternating pattern that becomes the fabric of space.
 The Great Weaver spins the yarn of life that attaches all men to the vital thread of inter-connectivity.

 The spider is just one of the many symbols that have a subliminal impact that often appears in advertising.

 These associations appear in dreams and were recognized by Carl Young as archetypes.
 “The archetypes form a dynamic substratum common to all humanity…Being unconscious, the existence of archetypes can only be deduced indirectly by examining behavior, images, art, myths, religions, dreams, etc.” Jungian Archetypes